The-Real-Hannwe/Background_or_Something/README.md

 # Background or Something
-It's a background or something
+It's a background or something.
+It's also terrible.

 Comments?
 What are those?